 More Than One Way to Howl

-Even within those individuals, the howl can be altered depending on the situation; Starting a chorus howl, joining a chorus, communicating with other packs (typically about territory disputes), slight variations in the pitching, sustain, and volume throughout the howl can convey different things.
+Even within those individuals, the howl can be altered depending on the situation; Starting a chorus howl, joining a chorus, communicating with other packs (typically about territory disputes), and slight variations in the pitching, sustain, and volume throughout the howl can convey different things.
 So there’s no need to fret if you have trouble repeating the same howl reliably.
-Consistency comes with practice, and is only necessary in more professional occasions that require continuity.
+Consistency comes with practice and is only necessary for more professional occasions that require continuity.

 Something to Howl About